elastisys/compliantkubernetes/docs/user-guide/additional-services/keycloak.md

 echo “Password: $password”
 ```

-Note: If you uninstall and install Keycloak the initial admin password will be regenerated but the previous initial admin password may still be used unless you clear the Postgres database.
+Note: If you uninstall and install Keycloak the initial admin password will be regenerated but the previous initial admin password may still be used unless you clear the PostgreSQL database.

 For more information about using Keycloak to secure/protect your applications, see “Securing your applications” and “Reverse Proxy” in the further reading section.